sous-chefs/ntp/README.md

    `ntp['statsdir']`.
  - Not available on Windows.

+* `ntp['conf_restart_immediate']`
+  - Boolean.
+Defaults to false.
+Restarts NTP service immediately after a config update if true.
+Otherwise it is a delayed restart.

 * `ntp['peer']['use_iburst']` (applies to NTP Servers ONLY)
   - Boolean.
 Defaults to true.
 Enables iburst in peer declaration.